ricanontherun/tabulr/README.md

 ```
 #### Fomatting
-Tabulr provides formatting in the form of Tabulr::ColumnFormats
+Tabulr provides formatting in the form of Tabulr::ColumnFormats, more information coming soon.